 If you’re in the midst of planning an unforgettable trip to Florence, you probably already know some of the amazing sights that await you- but before you get too caught up organizing your itinerary, you need to choose the perfect place to stay!
-While it is possible to see Florence on a quick day trip from a nearby city, you’ll definitely need at least a few days to enjoy everything that this spectacular city has to offer which makes accommodation an extremely important factor for most visiting travelers.
+While it is possible to see Florence on a quick day trip from Rome or a nearby city, you’ll definitely need at least a few days to enjoy everything that this spectacular city has to offer which makes accommodation an extremely important factor for most visiting travelers.

 When it comes to lodging in Florence, you have plenty of great options to choose from ranging from hostels, hotels, B&B’s, or luxury villas outside of the city center.
 With this being said, you are probably wondering- what neighborhoods should I be looking to stay in during my stay?
 This travel guide will tell you the inside scoop on the top districts and areas to stay in so that you are ready to take off on your adventure to the remarkable Renaissance city of Florence, Italy!